What Is Preveal Framework Version 2?

 The Guiding Principle of the Preveal Body Signal Framework

-The guiding principle of the Preveal Body Signal Framework is that reflection becomes more complete when Body Signal, Emotional Tone, and Life Context are explored together rather than in isolation.
+The guiding principle of the Preveal Body Signal Framework is that reflection becomes more complete when Body Signal, Emotional Tone, Life Context, and Personal Meaning are explored together rather than in isolation.

-The framework asks three questions, in order.
+Phase One explores four layers in order.
 Not to diagnose.
 Not to solve.
-To notice.
+To observe and develop Reflective Understanding.

 Part One